ISAITB/docs-tdl/source/constructs/index.rst

 verify
 ~~~~~~

 The ``verify`` step is used to trigger validation of content.
-Similar to :ref:`tdl-messaging-steps` and  :ref:`tdl-messaging-steps`, validation
+Similar to :ref:`tdl-messaging-steps` and  :ref:`tdl-processing-steps`, validation
 takes place using a validation handler implementation that can either be an embedded test bed component or a remote service that implements the
-GITB validation service API.
+GITB validation service API [TODO].
 The content to validate is provided by the test case to the handler in terms of configuration and input, for which
-a test report is returned in the GITB TRL (Test Reporting Language) format.
+a test report is returned in the GITB TRL (Test Reporting Language) format [TODO].
 The structure of the ``verify`` element is as follows:

 .. csv-table::
     :stub-columns: 1